The $p$-numerical semigroup of the triple of arithmetic progressions: Abstract

 \section{Abstract}

-For given positive integers $a_1,a_2,\dots,a_k$ with $\gcd(a_1,a_2,\dots,a_k)=1$, consider the number of nonnegative solutions $(x_1,x_2,\dots,x_k)$ of the linear equation $a_1 x_1+a_2 x_2+\dots+a_k x_k=n$ for a positive integer $n$.
-For a given nonnegative integer $p$, there is a maximum $n$ such that the number of nonnegative integer solutions is at most $p$, and it is very attractive to find the explicit formula of the maximum $n$.
-In fact, when $p=0$, such a problem of finding the maximum integer $n$ is called the linear Diophantine problem of Frobenius, and this maximum $n$ is called the Frobenius number.
+For given positive integers $a_1,a_2,\dots,a_k$ with $\gcd(a_1,a_2,\dots,a_k)=1$, the denumerant $d(n)=d(n;a_1,a_2,\dots,a_k)$ is the number of nonnegative solutions $(x_1,x_2,\dots,x_k)$ of the linear equation $a_1 x_1+a_2 x_2+\dots+a_k x_k=n$ for a positive integer $n$.
+For a given nonnegative integer $p$, let $S_p=S_p(a_1,a_2,\dots,a_k)$ be the set of all nonnegative integers $n$'s such that $d(n)>p$.
+In this paper, we are interested in the $p$-Frobenius number, which is the maximum of the set of gaps $\mathbb N_0\backslash S_p$.
+Here $\mathbb N_0$ denotes the set of nonnegative integers.
+When $p=0$, $S=S_0$ is the original numerical semigroup, and the $0$-Frobenius number is the original Frobenius number.
 The explicit formula for two variables is known not only for $p=0$ but also for $p>0$, but when there are three or more variables, it is difficult even in the special case of $p=0$.
-For $p>0$, it is not only more difficult, but no explicit formula has been found.
-In this paper, an explicit formula of such a generalized Frobenius number is given for the sequence of arithmetic progressions, in particular, for three variables.
-Further, explicit formulas are given not only for the maximum value of $n$ such that the number of solutions is at most $p$, but also for the total number, the sum, and the weighted sum of such solutions. \\ {\bf Keywords:} Frobenius problem, Frobenius numbers, number of representations, arithmetic progressions
+For $p>0$, it is not only more difficult, but no explicit formula had been found.
+In this paper, explicit formulas of the $p$-Frobenius number and related values are given for the triple of arithmetic progressions.
+The main tool is to determine the elements of the $p$-Ap\'ery set. \\ {\bf Keywords:} Frobenius problem, Frobenius numbers, number of representations, arithmetic progressions